JBZoo/CSV-Blueprint/README.md

 * **Performance and optimization**
     * Using [vectors](https://www.php.net/manual/en/class.ds-vector.php) instead of arrays to optimaze memory usage and speed of access.
-    * Parallel validation of schema by columns.
-You won't believe this, but modern PHP has multithreading support.
+    * Multithreading support for parallel validation of CSV by columns.
-    * Parallel validation of multiple files at once.

 * **Mock data generation**
     * Create CSV files based on the schema (like "create 1000 rows with random data based on schema and rules").